Wyzebb/MapRepair/README.md

 <br/>Unlike other plugins, this plugin only repairs the blocks that have changed, reducing lag drastically!<br/>

 ## **Features**
-- Repair subcommand which reverts all broken, placed and replaced blocks
+- Repair subcommand which reverts most changes made to blocks (full list below), in a performance friendly way
-- Setmap command which can be executed after editing a world to make it return to that state when repairing
+- Setmap command which can be executed after editing a world to make it return to that state after the next repair
 - World-independent tracking: the plugin repairs the world the player is in
 - Multi-language system
 - Configurable in plugin.yml
-- Lots of events that are tracked for repairs
 - Repair data saves across server restarts

 ## **What it repairs**
 - Broken blocks
 - Placed blocks
+- Blockstate information, such as rotation
 - Lavacasts
 - Explosions from TNT, end crystals, creepers and beds
 - Water and lava (source blocks and flowing blocks)